 So you like to write, and you’ve been hearing so much about people quitting their day jobs and making a living off of freelancing.
 Why can’t you be one as well?
 You already know you can write and that you love doing it, so what’s stopping you?

 To a certain degree, this is accurate but just because you’re a freelancer doesn’t mean you don’t need to be disciplined, organized, and follow a routine.
-The best freelance writers have very strong self-control.
-They treat the time between 9 and 5 as their work hours and ignore the plethora of distraction present at home.
+The best freelance writers have strong self-control.
+They treat the time between 9-and-5 as their work hours and ignore the plethora of distraction present at home.

 To determine if you really love writing as a career versus a passion, start a blog for free with WordPress or Blogger and see how you enjoy writing on a daily basis.

-In order to be great in what you do, it is important that you know the amount of time you can dedicate to freelance writing.
+To be great at what you do, it is crucial that you know the amount of time you can dedicate to freelance writing.
 If you can’t do it full-time immediately, then make the transition slowly.
 Be sure you will have a stable income from diversified sources before making the jump.

 The best way to lure new clients is to show them examples of your previous work.
 As a publisher, it can be difficult to buy something and not know what type of quality or writing style to expect.